WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l2_l3_overview.md

     </tbody>
 </table>

-#### Authored L3 Artifacts: Table of authored L3 artifacts as they correspond to L2 DAK components
+#### Authored L3 artifacts: Table of authored L3 artifacts as they correspond to L2 DAK components

 The table and diagram below show the content types that are to be created as part of the L3 authoring process.